 Allowing the diaper area to air dry at times

 Limiting the use of soap and other harsh cleaners in the diaper area

 Hives (urticaria) in a baby

-It is most commonly due to an ongoing viral infection (e.g. common cold or flu virus) in 80% of acute hives in babies/children.
-It can also be due to an allergic reaction from eating certain foods (such as peanuts, eggs, shellfish, soy, cow’s milk, wheat or other nuts), or from medications (such as non-steroidal anti-inflammatory drugs (NSAIDS) e.g. Ibuprofen).
+In 80% of acute hives in children, an ongoing viral infection (e.g. common cold or flu virus) is usually the most common cause.
+However, it can also be due to allergic reactions from eating certain foods like shellfish, eggs, nuts, cow’s milk, soy, wheat or from medications like non-steroidal anti-inflammatory drugs (NSAIDS) e.g. Ibuprofen.

-Viral hives usually last for 1-2 weeks before gradually resolving.
-For hives caused by an allergy, strictly avoid the food/medication trigger, but this should be done after consulting your child’s doctor.
-Your child’s doctor commonly prescribe antihistamines to decrease the symptoms of hives, of which some may cause drowsiness as a side effect.
+Viral hives typically last for 1-2 weeks before gradually resolving.
+For hives that are a result of an allergy, strictly avoid the food/medication trigger, but this should be done after consulting your child’s doctor.
+Your child’s doctor would commonly prescribe antihistamines to decrease the symptoms of hives, of which some may cause drowsiness as a side effect.

-If you notice your child has difficulty breathing, rapid facial swelling, pale or cold skin, fainting or vomiting, he may be suffering from anaphylaxis, a severe and life-threatening allergic reaction.
-In these cases, seek immediate medical attention as emergency treatment may be needed.
+If you notice your child having difficulty breathing, sudden facial swelling, cold or pale skin, or faints or vomits, he may be suffering from anaphylaxis, a severe and life-threatening allergic reaction.
+In such cases, seek medical attention immediately as emergency treatment may be required.